James Sullivan (governor): Life

-James Sullivan was born on April 22, 1744, the fourth son of John Sullivan and Margery Brown Sullivan, in Berwick, in a part of the Province of Massachusetts Bay that is now the state of Maine.
-Sullivan's father was from the Beara peninsula in the Cork /Kerry area and his mother was a child aboard the ship on which they came over.
-When she was older he wooed and wed her.
-The elder Sullivan was a schoolteacher and farmer in Berwick.
-Sullivan was educated at home, and any prospects for military service were dashed when his foot was crushed in a childhood accident.
-He was also afflicted with epilepsy while relatively young, and suffered generally mild seizures (but sometimes lasting several hours) for the rest of his life.
-While convalescing from his foot injury he read a great deal, learning Latin and the classics.
-His elder brother John, who was studying law, was instructed to supply his brother with law books and training.
-Sullivan studied law in his brother's law practice in Durham, New Hampshire, and was eventually admitted to the bar in Massachusetts.
-He established a practice first in Georgetown, then shortly afterward in Biddeford, where he was the town's first resident lawyer.
-In 1768 he married Hetty Odiorne, the daughter of a successful Portsmouth, New Hampshire merchant.
+James Sullivan was born on April 22, 1744, the fourth son of John Sullivan and Margery Brown Sullivan, in Berwick, a part of the Province of Massachusetts Bay that is now in the state of Maine.
+Sullivan's parents were originally from Ireland: his father's family, descendants of the ancient Gaelic O'Sullivan Beare clan, hailed from the Beara Peninsula region of counties Cork and Kerry in the province of Munster, and his mother was orphaned as an infant in County Cork.
+The couple first met onboard the same transatlantic ship voyage to America, when his mother was a young child.
+When she came of age, his father wooed and wed her.
+Settled in Berwick, John Sullivan was a schoolteacher and farmer.
+James was educated at home, and any prospects for military service were dashed when his foot was crushed in a childhood accident.
+He also became afflicted with epilepsy while relatively young and suffered from generally mild seizures throughout his life.
+While convalescing from his foot injury, he read a great deal, learning Latin and the classics.
+His older brother John, a law student, was instructed to supply him with legal books and training.
+James later apprenticed at his brother's law practice in Durham, New Hampshire and eventually was admitted to the bar in Massachusetts.
+He established his own practice first in Georgetown, then shortly afterward in Biddeford, where he was the town's first resident lawyer.
+In 1768, he married Hetty Odiorne, the daughter of a successful Portsmouth, New Hampshire merchant.

 Sullivan's law practice flourished, and by the time he was 30, he was one of York County's leading citizens.
-He supplemented his legal work by acting as an agent for Boston-based merchant interests, including John Hancock, one of Boston's wealthiest men.
-For his services as a lawyer defending land claims, in 1773 Sullivan was offered a tract within one of the claims he defended.
-He accepted, and the property was organized as Limerick Plantation, named after the birthplace of his father.
-In 1775 he helped settle the town (personally assisting in the clearing of land), which on March 6, 1787 would be incorporated as the town of Limerick.
-James Sullivan is regarded as a descendant of the O'Sullivan Beare clan, from the Beara Peninsula of the Cork and Kerry area.
-According to John Adams, Sullivan used his financial rewards to invest in local real estate, including farmlands and mills.
+He supplemented his legal work by acting as an agent for the interests of Boston-based merchants, including John Hancock, one of Boston's wealthiest men.
+For his services as a lawyer successfully defending the land claims of early colonists' heirs, in 1773, Sullivan was offered part of a tract within one of the claims he defended, which encompassed roughly twenty miles square situated between the Great Ossipee, Saco, Little Ossipee, and Newichawannock (now Salmon Falls) rivers.
+Sullivan received approximately six thousand acres of land within the Ossipee tract, and his property was organized as Limerick Plantation, apparently named for the Irish birthplace of his father.
+In 1775, Sullivan helped to settle the area, personally assisting in the clearing of land.
+On March 6, 1787, the settlement was formally incorporated as the town of Limerick.
+According to John Adams, Sullivan shrewdly used his finances to invest in local real estate, including farmlands and industrial properties such as mills.